20 Chikyū

 Although the majority of us will never have the opportunity to step foot on Chikyū (or land on Chikyū, as Jon did), you can come very close to a model of the ship.
 If you find yourself one day visiting Washington DC, enter the Sant Ocean Hall at the Smithsonian Institution National Museum of Natural History.
 Here, you will see a 1:100 scale model of Chikyū and be able to learn more about scientific ocean drilling as well as what we can learn from deep-sea mud and sediment.

 Gallery of images in the Sant Ocean Hall of the Smithsonian’s Natural History Museum.
-Images taken by L. Guertin (CC BY 4.0).
+(Credit: L. Guertin, CC BY-NC 4.0).

 This four-part video (~30 minutes in total) follows Expedition 365, Exploring the Fault Trace, which sailed March 26 – April 27, 2016.
 As you watch the video, how would you respond to the following questions?
 Note that some of these questions have additional information presented in different sections of the video.